VPC Andorra XV: Return to Spanish competitions (2022-present)

+VPC was crowned champion of the Catalan Division of Honor by beating Barça Blau 24 to 10 in the final played in Barcelona on Saturday, April 1, 2023.

 Youth and women teams

 VPC Andorra XV have nowadays a school of rugby.
 Also the youth team, the second team and women's team are the pillars of the Andorran club project based in the future of rugby in the country.